IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 ### Tools - Option 1: Prebuilt Image with local Code

-In order to use local IDEs and editors to modify code and configuraton files, Docker volumes can be used.
+There is an image on DockerHub with all required tools.
+In order to use local IDEs and editors to modify code and configuraton files a Docker volume is used.
 This option  works only for Mac and Linux.

 Run these commands in a terminal: